EMOTIONAL BLACK HOLES

 It’s not all our fault, of course.
 Others play a role; we don’t exist on an isolated island.
 We live together with others and their actions trigger feelings—pleasant and unpleasant.
 We can acknowledge their involvement in our experience.
 The error that impedes is when we blame others as the sole cause of our pain.
 With this limiting view, others frustrate our plans when they don’t cooperate with our narrowly conceived ideals; we forget our goals are not their goals.
 Circumstances and others don’t march to our beat.
 They shouldn’t have to.

-Others have their own passions, goals and hopes—that sometime match ours.
-An intimate partner should be supportive but not at the expense of their own individuality.
-In healthy relationships, individual lives play in parallel, sometimes in unison, sometimes in toleration, other times through negotiated agreements.
-When differences spark discomfort, we need to look a little deeper.
-Is our partner selfish, or we expressing selfishness by expecting a partner to be a puppet to our emotions?
-Finding character flaws in a partner is simple—all partners have their share.
-If we habitually blame, this is convenient.
-All relationship conflict can have a default cause—the partner’s flaws.
+Others have their own passions, goals and hopes—that sometime match ours; but sometimes don’t.
+An intimate partner should be supportive but not at the cost of their own individuality.
+In healthy relationships, the individual lives play in parallel, sometimes in unison, sometimes in toleration, other times through negotiated agreements.
+This is a tall order for the emotionally immature not fully aware of the dynamics of a relationship.
+When differences spark discomfort, we must look a little deeper, not blindly sucked into the immediate emotional reaction.
+Is our partner selfish, or are we expressing selfishness, expecting a partner to be a puppet to our emotions?
+Finding a partner’s character flaws is simple—all partners have a few (many).
+If we habitually blame, finding a cause from the obvious collection of faults is easy.
+Blaming allows us to side step the dynamics and complexity of getting along, and relieving guilt with a default cause—the partner’s annoying imperfectness.